Freemasonry in France: 1875–1899

-The decision to admit Atheists was not universally approved in France and led, in 1894, to a schism in French Freemasonry.
+The decision to admit Atheists was not universally approved in France and led, in 1894, to a schism in French Free-Masonry.
 The lodges wishing to require a belief in Deity broke off from the Grand Orient and formed Grande Loge de France (the second organization of that name).

 As for the Scottish Rite of the Supreme Council of France, the traditional obligation was not suppressed, but Grand Commander Crémieux in 1876 brought back into force that his jurisdiction should not impose "any form to the Grand Architect of the Universe".
 The Supreme Council also faced a secession by lodges of the three upper degrees, which intended to move out from under its patronage.
 In the end, it granted them their independence, merging them into the Grande Loge de France.

 From 1893 to 1899, France saw the formation of the first mixed-sex mainstream Masonic obedience, which rapidly became international - the Ordre mixte international du Droit humain, which also adopted the Ancient and Accepted Scottish Rite.

 1900–present

 1900–1918

-French Freemasonry began the 20th century with the Affaire Des Fiches, a scandal that left lasting traces and which bore witness to its implication in the politics of the era.
+French Free-Masonry began the 20th century with the Affaire Des Fiches, a scandal that left lasting traces and which bore witness to its implication in the politics of the era.
 It began in 1901 when general André, minister for war and Freemason, asked for the philosophical and religious convictions of some 27,000 officers, to help their advancement.
 Hundreds of Freemasons across the country sent in this information.
 In 1904, the press seized on the affair, causing a huge scandal and leading to the dismissal of General André.

 In 1913 two lodges ("le Centre des Amis" and the "Loge Anglaise 204") left the Grand Orient and founded the "National Independent and Regular Grand Lodge", which was immediately recognised by the United Grand Lodge of England and until the 1960s remained mainly driven by Englishmen or Americans resident in France.
 In 1948 changed its name to the Grande Loge Nationale Française, which it still bears today.

-Though the pacifist current, which appeared in France before World War I, also manifested itself in Freemasonry, as in other countries, this current disappeared with the start of the war, and the first cabinet of the "Union sacrée" included 9 Freemasons.
+Though the pacifist current, which appeared in France before World War I, also manifested itself in Free-Masonry, as in other countries, this current disappeared with the start of the war, and the first cabinet of the "Union sacrée" included 9 Freemasons.
 An international conference in January 1917 held at the Grande Loge de France included many European obediences.
 It launched an appeal for the creation of the League of Nations, and a similar conference in June that same year, representatives from 16 Allied or neutral obediences at the Grand Orient de France had the same objectives.